 Looking for a unique elopement ideas for the winter?
 Go dogsledding!
 If you happen to be a fellow dog lover, book yourself a dogsled tour and take to the open snow!
 You’ll have the furriest and cutest (and probably loudest!) wedding party of all time!

-6. Visit a brewery, distillery, or dispensary
+6. Visit a brewery, distillery, or dispendary

-7. Invite some friends and family
+7. invite your friends and family

 Who says you have to go it alone?!
 If the idea of leaving your people behind is holding you back, go ahead and bring ’em!
 There are no hard rules about what constitutes an “elopement”.
 Do what is right for you!

-8. Bring your dog – and have them sign your marriage license
+8. bring your dog (and have them sign your marriage license)

 One of the benefits of eloping is that it is WAY easier to bring your dog to your elopement than it would be to bring it to your big church wedding!
 Puppers can make the best wedding guests and here in Colorado they can even sign your marriage license with their paw print!

-9. Try something new
+9. try something new

 What better way to start your marriage than with a new adventure.
 Want to learn to fly fish?
 Ride mountain bikes?
 Ski?
 Make it part of your day!
 Spend the morning hours doing something fun to get you all jazzed up for your “official” celebrations later in the day!

-10. Go for a hot air balloon ride
+10. go for a helicopter ride

-11. Rent a Jeep or RAZR and go explore
+11. rent a jeep or razr and go explore

 Get off the beaten path by renting an off road vehicle and go explore!
 Jeeps and RAZRs are always the first thing I recommend to couples who want to get into the backcountry for their elopement but don’t want to hike.
 Plus, they are a BLAST!!
 They’re also a great way to bring guests who may not want to hike!

-12. Stay out to watch the stars
+12. stay out late to watch the stars

 If you’ve never seen the Milky Way (or if you’re lucky, a comet!) on a dark night in a largely uninhabited place you are in for a REAL treat!
 Pack some warm blankets and yummy beverages and watc the stars rise over the mountains.
 I’ve done this with a bunch of my couples and it always ends up being one of my (and their!) favorite memories.